invadium/retest/README.md

-What if I tell you, that you can test your system without a testing framework, using nothing, but a bunch of bash scripts and text files.
+What if I tell you, that you can test your system without a testing framework, using nothing, but a bunch of shell scripts and plain text files.

-With ReTest it is possible to setup a minimalistic testing environment just by dropping a single shell script into your project's directory.
+With _ReTest_ it is possible to setup a minimalistic testing environment just by dropping a single bash script into your project's directory.